 Recommendation 1: Look beyond the immediate and obvious trends

-This echoes Deloitte’s Global Resilience report’s finding that true organizational resilience must be built across capitals other than operational, including financial, reputational, social, and natural.
-Organizations may think they are being resilient by letting sustainability take the backseat in a challenging economic climate, but to consumers, such inconsistency signals a shallow commitment to sustainability and “green washing,” which damages brand reputation and credibility.
+This echoes Deloitte’s Global Resilience report’s finding that true organisational resilience must be built across capitals other than operational, including financial, reputational, social, and natural.
+Organisations may think they are being resilient by letting sustainability take the backseat in a challenging economic climate, but to consumers, such inconsistency signals a shallow commitment to sustainability and “green washing,” which damages brand reputation and credibility.
 Using long-term, multi-dimensional, and strategic thinking protects against reactionary activities that have minimal or negative effects on supply chain sustainability and resilience.

-To be truly ahead of the curve, organizations should also look beyond the immediate trends to their longer-term implications.
+To be truly ahead of the curve, organisations should also look beyond the immediate trends to their longer-term implications.
 For instance, while the current shift to “near-shoring” manufacturing bases is a proactive response to various disruptions, it also constitutes a pressure by influencing business conduct and legislation, carrying potential long-term implications for open trade and protectionist attitudes.
-While it is impossible to foresee every outcome, organizations should make long-term thinking the heart of their supply chain strategy.
+While it is impossible to foresee every outcome, organisations should make long-term thinking the heart of their supply chain strategy.

 Recommendation 2: Integrating sustainability and resilience

-Supply chain optimization is becoming contingent on a deep understanding of the relationship between resilience and sustainability.
+Supply chain optimisation is becoming contingent on a deep understanding of the relationship between resilience and sustainability.
 This relationship has previously been ambiguous because there is no absolute consensus on its dynamics.
 Some consider resilience to be a byproduct of sustainability, while others are convinced the inverse is true.
-The How do supply chain managers perceive the relationship between resilience and sustainability practices study by Maastricht University identified that some practitioners see supply chain sustainability and resilience as separate concepts, with one interviewee saying, “I do not see a relationship.
+The How do supply chain managers perceive the relationship between resilience and sustainability practises study by Maastricht University identified that some practitioners see supply chain sustainability and resilience as separate concepts, with one interviewee saying, “I do not see a relationship.
 It is unusual for me to think in those terms.”
 Lastly, in some instances, sustainability and resilience considerations and solutions may be in conflict, necessitating trade-offs.
-For example, the choice to keep the supply chains lean may come at the price of reduced resilience, making the organization more susceptible to sudden shocks.
+For example, the choice to keep the supply chains lean may come at the price of reduced resilience, making the organisation more susceptible to sudden shocks.

 Sustainability and resilience can exist as equally important attributes in a partnership.
 Like any good partnership, the relationship should be based on mutual commitment, transparent communication, and tolerance to change.
-As such, prioritization and implementation of sustainability improvements should be guided by resilience considerations.
-What’s more, organizations should feed sustainability priorities into resilience strategy selection, factoring in the impact the chosen solutions will have on environmental and social goals.
-When done correctly, organizations can make this relationship the heart of their business structure.
+As such, prioritisation and implementation of sustainability improvements should be guided by resilience considerations.
+What’s more, organisations should feed sustainability priorities into resilience strategy selection, factoring in the impact the chosen solutions will have on environmental and social goals.
+When done correctly, organisations can make this relationship the heart of their business structure.
 For example, a luxury goods enterprise that committed to becoming a zero-waste company by 2040 could identify environmentally friendly waste disposal (a byproduct of the garment production process) as one of its critical services.
 This embeds sustainability-related goals while simultaneously strengthening the manufacturer’s resilience.

 Compatible partners should bring out the best in each other, and supply chain sustainability and resilience often do.
 Resilinc’s Spotlight on Factory Fires report identified factory fires as the biggest cause of supply chain disruptions in 2022.
-Considering non-compliance with Health and Safety standards and shortage of skilled labor are the main culprits behind factory fires, sustainable business practices can effectively protect organizations from such operational and reputational disasters, thus improving resilience.
+Considering non-compliance with Health and Safety standards and shortage of skilled labor are the main culprits behind factory fires, sustainable business practises can effectively protect organisations from such operational and reputational disasters, thus improving resilience.

-A key step toward making sustainability and resilience work together is to dismantle organizational siloes between the various teams involved in supply chain activities.
+A key step toward making sustainability and resilience work together is to dismantle organisational siloes between the various teams involved in supply chain activities.
 The Deloitte 2022 Third Party Risk Management (TPRM) survey identified structural separation as an obstacle to efficient third-party management, constituting only one of the numerous components underpinning supply chain operations.
 This finding indicates the need for a holistic reassessment of how various functions interact with each other.
-Through integrating processes, pooling data into master systems, and encouraging regular communication between the teams and governance channels, organizations can promote strategic alignment and avoid disjointed efforts.
+Through integrating processes, pooling data into master systems, and encouraging regular communication between the teams and governance channels, organisations can promote strategic alignment and avoid disjointed efforts.

 More importantly though, the need for trade-offs, both planned but especially sudden, should facilitate a deeper look into the root cause of the misalignment to identify any possible transformative opportunities for improvement.
-For instance, if an automotive organization is forced to resort to air freight to deliver essential components to the factories, despite making the commitment to minimize its carbon footprint, it needs to assess the limitations imposed on the response selection and ensure that future disruptions are less likely to necessitate a strategically subpar solution from a sustainability perspective.
+For instance, if an automotive organisation is forced to resort to air freight to deliver essential components to the factories, despite making the commitment to minimise its carbon footprint, it needs to assess the limitations imposed on the response selection and ensure that future disruptions are less likely to necessitate a strategically subpar solution from a sustainability perspective.

 Recommendation 3: The Three Ts - transparency, traceability, and trackability

-While there is no silver bullet that can deliver sustainability and resilience to supply chain operations, optimized visibility underpinned by reliable and comprehensive data is as close as it gets to one.
-In the absence of a mapped-out network — or, in other words, of transparency — organizations do not have enough information to make sense of the existing relationships and the corresponding risks, concentrations, or improvement opportunities related to sustainability or resilience.
+While there is no silver bullet that can deliver sustainability and resilience to supply chain operations, optimised visibility underpinned by reliable and comprehensive data is as close as it gets to one.
+In the absence of a mapped-out network — or, in other words, of transparency — organisations do not have enough information to make sense of the existing relationships and the corresponding risks, concentrations, or improvement opportunities related to sustainability or resilience.
 Illumination of the interdependencies is an essential starting point for all further activities.
-Yet, although foundational for visualization, a static mapping of the network is not sufficient for ensuring supply chain sustainability or resilience in today’s fast-changing world.
+Yet, although foundational for visualisation, a static mapping of the network is not sufficient for ensuring supply chain sustainability or resilience in today’s fast-changing world.
 Complexity demands real-time and accurate data and insights on product location, touchpoints, and transformations provided by traceability and trackability technologies that keep tabs on the provenance and geographic production path of a product.

-Getting “the Three Ts” (transparency, traceability, and trackability) right should be an absolute priority for organizations — not just because comprehensive, reliable, and real-time visibility is essential for informed decision-making and targeted response, but also because visibility constitutes a key complementary value that underpins the relationship between supply chain sustainability and resilience.
-A transparent network enables organizations to simultaneously identify suppliers that present a social risk due to the historic human rights abuses in their jurisdictions, as well as geographic concentrations that constitute supply chain vulnerabilities.
+Getting “the Three Ts” (transparency, traceability, and trackability) right should be an absolute priority for organisations — not just because comprehensive, reliable, and real-time visibility is essential for informed decision-making and targeted response, but also because visibility constitutes a key complementary value that underpins the relationship between supply chain sustainability and resilience.
+A transparent network enables organisations to simultaneously identify suppliers that present a social risk due to the historic human rights abuses in their jurisdictions, as well as geographic concentrations that constitute supply chain vulnerabilities.
 Similarly, a trackability solution can warn supply chain managers of a likely disruption to the standard delivery route and account for possible spoilage and waste associated with the shipment.
 In most cases, the two lenses can inform each other, making the insights more impactful.

-Organizations can derive tremendous value from this synergy point.
-The catch is that despite the unequivocal importance of visibility, achieving it in practice is a complex task.
+Organisations can derive tremendous value from this synergy point.
+The catch is that despite the unequivocal importance of visibility, achieving it in practise is a complex task.
 Of the respondents to Deloitte’s Procurement and Supply Chain Resilience in the Face of Global Disruption survey, only 13 percent stated that they had a fully mapped supply chain network, while 72 percent had limited visibility beyond Tier 2.
-While there is no shortage of emerging technology that can accelerate the transformation, such as blockchain and artificial intelligence (AI), organizations cannot fully reap the benefits if they don’t get the basics right first.
+While there is no shortage of emerging technology that can accelerate the transformation, such as blockchain and artificial intelligence (AI), organisations cannot fully reap the benefits if they don’t get the basics right first.
 Without a complete overview of the network and trusted sources of reliable, good quality, and real-time data, they will only generate fragmented and inaccurate information.
-Organizations have to make a strategic investment in time and money to achieve positive results and should avoid piecemeal solutions.
+Organisations have to make a strategic investment in time and money to achieve positive results and should avoid piecemeal solutions.

 The knowledge of existing touchpoints in the production journey is fundamental, not just for safeguarding commodities against counterfeiting and communities against socio-environmental harm, but also for identifying inefficiencies and enabling more accurate scenario planning and more agile responses.
-Analyzed from this perspective, investing in real-time visibility is less of an operational, financial, and technological burden, and more of a potent opportunity for improving the overall health of supply chains.
+Analysed from this perspective, investing in real-time visibility is less of an operational, financial, and technological burden, and more of a potent opportunity for improving the overall health of supply chains.

 The best of both worlds